samkandarkar/Ansible-GlusterDeploy/Ansible-GlusterDeploy/README.md

 Requirements
 ------------

-This is a project which helps you to configure a 3 node cluster of gluster storage.
+This is a project which helps you to configure a 3 node cluster of gluster storage. <br>
-Prerequisits :
+Prerequisits :<br>
 Gluster should be installed in each node of same version.
 Systems should be in the same netwrok.